Czech Republic: Bohemia

 The Crown of Bohemia within the Holy Roman Empire (1600).
 The Czech lands were part of the Empire in 1002–1806, and Prague was the imperial seat in 1346–1437 and 1583–1611.

-The Duchy of Bohemia emerged in the late 9th century when it was unified by the Přemyslid dynasty.
-Bohemia was from 1002 until 1806 an Imperial Estate of the Holy Roman Empire.
+The principality of the Bohemians was represented by many dukes and finally emerged as a centralized Duchy of Bohemia in the late 9th century when it was unified by the Přemyslid dynasty.
+From 1002 until 1806, Bohemia was an Imperial Estate of the Holy Roman Empire.

-In 1212, Přemysl Ottokar I extracted the Golden Bull of Sicily from the emperor, confirming Ottokar and his descendants' royal status; the Duchy of Bohemia was raised to a Kingdom.
+In 1212, Přemysl Ottokar I extracted the Golden Bull of Sicily from the emperor, confirming Ottokar and his descendants' royal status; the Duchy of Bohemia was raised to a kingdom.
 German immigrants settled in the Bohemian periphery in the 13th century.
 The Mongols in the invasion of Europe carried their raids into Moravia but were defensively defeated at Olomouc.

 After a series of dynastic wars, the House of Luxembourg gained the Bohemian throne.
 Efforts for a reform of the church in Bohemia started already in the late 14th century.
-Jan Hus' followers seceded from some practices of the Roman Church and in the Hussite Wars (1419–1434) defeated five crusades organized against them by Sigismund.
+Jan Hus' followers seceded from some practices of the Roman Church and in the Hussite Wars (1419–1434) defeated five crusades organized against them by Emperor Sigismund.
+On 21 December 1421, Jan Žižka, a successful military commander and mercenary, led his group of forces in the Battle of Kutná Hora, resulting in a victory for the Hussites.
+He is honoured to this day as a national hero.
 During the next two centuries, 90% of the population in Bohemia and Moravia were considered Hussites.
 The pacifist thinker Petr Chelčický inspired the movement of the Moravian Brethren (by the middle of the 15th century) that completely separated from the Roman Catholic Church.